 Over the years, prizes and awards were given to schools and learners during the Science Olympiad Award Giving Ceremony.
 During the past three years, over 30 awards in different categories have been made to deserving learners and schools each year.
 Some of the main categories are:

-- Top five national learners per stream (Physical Science and Life Science)
+- Top three national learners per stream (Physical Science and Life Science)

 - Top learner from a previously disadvantaged school per stream (Physical Science and Life Science)